VirtualLime/Node.js-Local-Blog-Site/README.md

 # Node.js-Local-Blog-Site

-Basic blog website made with Node.js, Express, MongoDB, JavaScript, Mongoose, and a bit of Ajax as well using MVC architecture.
+Basic blog website made with Node.js, Atlas, Express, MongoDB, JavaScript, Mongoose, and a bit of Ajax as well using MVC architecture.